 Pandora’s free access level is called Pandora Free.
 There are ads during playback, and some will show up when you want to use certain features, like on-demand search and play.
 One big drawback, however, is that you cannot make your own playlists.
 Plus, there is no offline play.

-There are a two paid tiers you can choose from.
-A Plus subscription is $4.99 monthly while a single-user Premium subscription is $9.99 monthly.
+There are two paid tiers you can choose from.
+A Plus subscription is $4.99 monthly, while a single-user Premium subscription is $9.99 monthly.
 A six-user family plan is $14.99 monthly.
 The student discount decreases the price to $4.99 monthly, and the military discount subscription costs $7.99 monthly.